jsenv/core/docs/shared-parameters.md

 # compileServerPort

 `compileServerPort` parameter is a number controlling the port jsenv compile server will listen to.
 This parameter is optional with a default value of `0` meaning a random available port will be used.
 For more information check https://github.com/jsenv/jsenv-server/blob/master/docs/start-server.md#port.

+# chromiumExecutablePath

+`chromiumExecutablePath` is a string leading to a chromium executable file.
+It is used internally by playwright to launch a chromium browser.

+It's easier to let `playwright-chromium` decide this value for you by adding it to your dependencies as documented in [Browser launchers](./launcher.md#Browser-launchers).

+# firefoxExecutablePath

+`firefoxExecutablePath` is a string leading to a firefox executable file.
+It is used internally by playwright to launch a firefox browser.

+It's easier to let `playwright-firefox` decide this value for you by adding it to your dependencies as documented in [Browser launchers](./launcher.md#Browser-launchers).

+# webkitExecutablePath

+`webkitExecutablePath` is a string leading to a webkit executable file.
+It is used internally by playwright to launch a webkit browser.

+It's easier to let `playwright-webkit` decide this value for you by adding it to your dependencies as documented in [Browser launchers](./launcher.md#Browser-launchers).